This recipe for a scented geranium cake is so easy to make and will add a subtle flowery taste to a pound cake or other box mix.

-This recipe for scented geranium cake is super easy to make.
+Have you ever heard of a scented geranium cake?
 It’s great for a lady’s lunch or tea, or even for a small baby or wedding shower.
 Here, I am using scented geraniums, similar to the ever popular large colorful flowered nursery hybrids, however, these plants have strongly scented leaves and very small flowers.

 Scented Geranium Cake